 Generic Name: alosetron

-Note: This page contains side effects data for the generic drug alosetron.
-It is possible that some of the dosage forms included below may not apply to the brand name Lotronex.
+Note: This page contains information about the side effects of alosetron.
+Some of the dosage forms included on this document may not apply to the brand name Lotronex.

 For the Consumer